nammayatri/nammayatri/Backend/README.md

     - You want this to facilitate a nice Nix develoment environment.
 Read more about direnv [here](https://nixos.asia/en/direnv).
 1. Enter the Nix devshell by running `ln -s .envrc.backend .envrc && direnv allow` in the project directory.

 [^direnv]: Not strictly required to develop nammayatri.
 If you do not use `direnv` however you would have to remember to manually restart the `nix develop` shell, and know when exactly to do this each time.
-Also, you need setup binary cache manually, using `cachix use nammayatri`.
+Also, you need setup binary cache manually.

 ### Building